nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

  - The distribution confirms that these are mostly bigger mdi injections
  - The examples don't give reason to believe that they should be excluded (e.g. no duplicates)

- Conclusion: It appears that NaN Insulin Types should be includede (no filtering based on insulin type)!
+ Conclusion: It appears that NaN Insulin Types should be included (no filtering based on insulin type)!

 #### Incorrect Pump Labels?